AntonioSilvaVaz/shopping/README.md

 ## Features

 - Create new products or Users
-- Find new or users products
+- Find new users or products
 - Update user or product information
-- Delete products or Accounts
+- Delete product or user account
-- Add to cart or wishlist
+- Add to cart or to wishlist
 - Remove from cart or wishlist
 - Buy the product from the x user
 ## Author